 Under each so-called label there is an individual child with needs that differ to that of another child with the same label.

 Presenting your child’s needs or behaviour triggers doesn’t have to feel like using a label if you keep the information relevant and unique to your child.

 In the same way we read the instruction manual for a new electronic device to understand how it works, it is important for those that care for our children to have some idea how to get our children to ‘operate’ at their best and this shouldn’t be sacrificed because of a wariness of labels.

-Maybe if we concentrate on sharing the uniqueness of our children, sharing what makes them who they are, explaining how our own child experiences the world around them, we can avoid the stigma of a label, and present our teachers and caregivers instead with a helpful, individual instruction manual that helps them do their job, and ultimately get the best out of our children.
+Maybe we should concentrate on sharing the uniqueness of our children, sharing what makes them who they are, how they experience the world around them.
+That way we can avoid the stigma of a label, and instead present their teachers and caregivers with a helpful, individual instruction manual that helps them do their job, and ultimately get the best out of our children.